0xadada/interviewee/README.md

   * How do you manage patents?
   * Who writes your patents?

+## Travel
+* Will this job require travel?
+* What sort of expenses will be paid by the company?

+# Organization
+* Do you participate in Social/outreach programs?
+* How does one move up in the organization?
+* Do you typically promote from within the organization, or hire from outside?
+* What does the org chart look like?
+* Describe how product feature decisions are made, and who makes these decisions: examples:
+  * Building consensus
+  * Prove decisions with facts and data
+  * Prototype and test, iterate on results
+  * Research & write specs, review & implement
+  * Pitch ideas / brainstorm
+  * Who are the typical decision makers for the product?

 ## Environment & Culture
 * Is there a dress code
 * Is listening to music OK?